boyney123/garie/readme.md

 - Get setup with polling performance data and out of the box dashboards within minutes.
 - Setup CRON jobs to get performance data at any interval.
 - Webhook support (e.g Trigger collection of performance data every release).
-- Generates reports with recommened improvements for your website (Using Lighthouse)
+- Generates reports with recommended improvements for your website (Using Lighthouse)
 - Historic reports.
 See any report that was generated in the past.
 - Generates performance videos.
 - Plugin Architecture using Docker